 One spotlight exhibit was chosen to represent each of the six SFA colleges, as well as the Ralph W. Steen Library.
-The winners include:
+The presenters include:

-- Marie Kelly, Nelson Rusche College of Business, "Financial Statement Racing;"
+- Dr. Violet Rogers, Nelson Rusche College of Business, "The Keystone Pipeline;"

 For additional information about the Bright Ideas Conference, contact the SFA Office of Research and Sponsored Programs at (936) 468-6606 or email@example.com.